The Chronicle of Morea: Greek text

-The oldest text is that held in Copenhagen, the language of which is more archaic.
+The oldest text is considered to be that held in Copenhagen, the language of which is more archaic.
 The Parisian, more recent, text is simpler in language and has fewer foreign words.
 The transcriber omitted several anti-Hellenic references, so the overall text expressed less contempt of Greeks.

 The difference of about one century between the Copenhagen and Parisian version shows a considerable number of linguistic differences due to the rapid evolution of the Greek language.
 The text of the Copenhagen version describes events until 1292.